SzymonPriv/NodePeerReporter/README.md

 This simple script is designed to report your packet node to the M0LTEmap hosted at http://nodes.ukpacketradio.network/packet-network-map.html

+## Requirements
+1. Bash must be installed in /bin/bash
+2. Curl must be installed and in the path
+3. JQ must be installed and in the path

 ## Installation
 1. Copy the main npr script to `/usr/sbin/npr` (as root)
 2. Make the npr script executable e.g. `chmod 755 /usr/sbin/npr`